Skip to main content

 An art piece of a sliced white cake filled with two cut books that show the binding and pages, atop of a blue porcelain plate next to a fork

-The Library & Archives collection features more than 40,000 books, exhibition catalogues, journals, and artist clipping files, as well as the Rosemary Furtak Collection of 1,650 artist books.
+The Library & Archives Collection features more than 40,000 books, exhibition catalogues, journals, and artist clipping files, as well as the Rosemary Furtak Collection of 1,650 artist books.

 Learn more